-Worm tea is a natural organic liquid fertilizer that you can prepare by soaking worm castings in water.
+Worm tea is a natural organic liquid fertilizer that you can prepare by soaking worm castings (not the actual worms) in water.
 Using a compost bin for worms, consume and decompose the food scraps.
-Once worms digest the organic material, they produce castings packed with microbes and nutrients essential for your plants.
+Once worms digest the organic material, they produce castings (worm waste) packed with microbes and nutrients essential for your plants.

 Using water to steep these castings, prepare worm tea that encourages your plants’ growth.
 However, you should know that worm tea, and worm leachates are two different things.
 Worm leachate is the drainage liquid sitting at the bottom of the worm bin.
 Bear in mind that it can cause harm to certain plants as well.

 There are numerous reasons and benefits of worm tea and why you should use it as an alternative to chemical fertilizer.
 It includes: